Thrayambakam: Production

 The film began shooting in late 2019 and started its dubbing stages in January 2019.

 Soundtrack

 The songs are composed by R. S. Ganesh Narayanan.
 The acapella song "Moda Modalu" was released in early 2019 and is considered the first acapella song in the Kannada film industry.

-Release
+Reception

 The Times of India gave the film a rating of two-and-a-half out of five stars and stated that "Thryambakam is an earnest effort, but it could have been trimmed in the first half".
-International Business Times gave the film the same rating and wrote that "The idea and narration are fresh as Dayal tries to build a different perception about the situation that the main character is going through".
 The Bangalore Mirror gave the film a rating of two out of five stars and wrote that "Tryambakam does not offer much of a cinematic experience".